 - Bring out all equipment from closet and set on stage.
-If there is another group using our floorspace when you arrive, you can usually go ahead to do this step if you do not disturb the other group).
-Some items (tables, chairs, personal things) may prevent any setup on stage. - 2.
-Hang the Hog guilt on back wall of the stage.
+If there is another group using our floorspace when you arrive, you can usually go ahead setup the stage if you do not disturb the other group). - 2.
+Hang the Hog quilt on back wall of the stage.